Experience making an instrument used in "Kokiriko," Japan's oldest folk song, handed down in Gokayama | Sasara weaving experience

 The sasara produces sound when the planks of the instrument collide with each other in a wavy manner.
 As the instrument is used repeatedly, the gaps between the planks become more even and the wavy motion becomes smoother.

-We are promoting the charm of Nanto City, Toyama Prefecture, both in Japan and overseas.
-Nanto City, located in the southwest of Toyama Prefecture, is blessed with abundant nature in all four seasons, and is a place where the original Japanese landscape and good old traditional Japanese culture remain strong to this day.
-Gokayama, known for its Gassho-style villages, is a "living World Heritage Site" where people live with their own unique culture.
-The scattered villages spread across the countryside are also one of the special landscapes unique to this region.
-Johana, which flourished in silk weaving from the Middle Ages to the early modern period, and Inami, known for woodcarving, are filled with fragrant history and culture.
-Fukumitsu, where Munakata Shiko lived, Fukuno, which flourished as a market town, Iguchi, the village of camellias, and Toga, a town of theater and urban exchange, are always full of travel attractions, and the people welcome you with warm smiles.
+We promote the charms of Nanto City, Toyama Prefecture, both domestically and internationally.
+Located in the southwestern part of Toyama Prefecture, Nanto City is blessed with abundant nature that changes with the seasons, and is a place where the original landscapes of Japan and the good old traditional culture of Japan remain vividly present.
+Gokayama, known for its Gassho-zukuri villages, is truly a "living World Heritage Site," where people live while maintaining their own unique culture.
+The scattered villages spread across the rice fields are also one of the special landscapes unique to this region.
+Johana, which prospered from silk weaving from the medieval to early modern periods, and Inami, known for its wood carvings, are steeped in rich history and culture.
+From Fukumitsu, where Shiko Munakata lived, to Fukuno, which flourished as a market town, to Iguchi, the village of camellias, and Toga, which promotes theater and urban exchange, the satoyama (rural landscapes) of Nanto are always full of travel charm, and the people welcome you with warm smiles.

 The contents on this page may partially contain automatic translation.